Women Who Work At The Ferry

 The Traditional Path

 Many men drawn to sailing at the Ferry first gained their experience in the Navy or US Coast Guard.
 The Navy, however did not formally admit women as regular members of the armed forces until 1948.
 Women were first accepted into the Navy in traditional nursing roles and as volunteers or clerics.
 Captain Joy Hancock, born in Wildwood, NJ and now dubbed the First Lady of the Navy, gained her first experience at Naval Air Station Cape May during World War 1.
 After a long career in various capacities, she was instrumental in crafting and gaining passage of the Women's Armed Services Act of 1948.
-To see photos of Captain Hancock and other Navy Pioneers, flip through this compiled Navy history overview.

 Coast Guard assimilation took longer with the first women admitted as part of the regular Guard on Dec.
 7, 1973.
 Today, all Coast Guard trainees -- men and women -- get their initial training together at the national TRACEN (training center) base in Cape May.
 Many first come to bootcamp on a ferry ride northbound, and many are seen celebrating with family upon graduation as they travel to first posts again on the ferry.